opentelekomcloud/python-otcextensions/doc/source/sdk/proxies/rds_v3.rst

 Database RDS API
 ================

-For details on how to use database, see :doc:`/user/guides/rds`
+For details on how to use database, see /sdk/guides/rds (NEEDS TO BE DONE)

 .. automodule:: otcextensions.sdk.rds.v3._proxy